Nsidave/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script that converts a number from base 10 to base 16 Script that encodes and decodes
-Script that prints every other line from the input, starting with the first line
+Script that prints every other line from the input, starting with the first line Shell scripy that adds the two numbers stored in the environmthe environment variables WATER and STIR and prints the results